wutangrepo/My-Web/README.md

 ## How to Deploy (Overview)

+The server that hosts this site was configured using the linked Ansible repository.
+That setup created a custom Git hook for deployment.

-While the detailed scripts are in the linked configuration repository, the deployment for *this* site is triggered via a `git push` to a specific remote on my Azure VM.
+Deployment of *this site's content* is triggered via a `git push` to a specific remote on my Azure VM.
 The server then automatically builds and deploys the latest version.

 1. Commit local changes to this repository.
 2. Push to `origin` (GitHub).
-3. Push to the `vps-deploy` remote to trigger the live deployment via `ssh`
+3. Push to the `vps-deploy` remote to trigger the live deployment.

 ## Future Plans

 I plan to continue developing both the content of this blog and enhancing its underlying infrastructure:

-*   Adding more articles about my understanding and learning experience in my practical exploration
+*   Adding more articles about my understanding and learning experience in my practical exploration.
-*   Further exploring DevOps tools for automation, configuration management, and containerization. *(Refer to the [CI/CD Setup & Configuration Repository](https://github.com/wusshit/my-hugo-vps-deploy-setup.git) for more specific infrastructure plans.)*
+*   Further exploring DevOps tools like Docker to containerize the application and build process. *(Refer to the [Server Configuration Repository](https://github.com/wusshit/my-hugo-vps-deploy-setup.git) for more specific infrastructure plans.)*